fabrickit-fablib/fluentd/README.md

-# etcd
+# fluentd

 ## Overview
-This is etcd of fablib.
+This is fluentd of fablib.

 ## Testing Guidelines
 ```